-- 6. Rice Polishing: this is a by products of rice obtained in the milling operation of brushing the grain to polish the rice.
+- human diets.
+Rice bran can be used successfully to replace some part of the grain portion of some poultry and swine diets.
+As much as possible, rice bran should be avoided in the diets of younger poultry and pigs. - 6.
+Rice Polishing: this is a by products of rice obtained in the milling operation of brushing the grain to polish the rice.
 The protein content and linoleic acid content of rice polishing are higher than those of maize.
 The product is characterized by relatively low crude fibre content 4.1%.
-Its energy value is higher than rice brain. - 7.
+Its energy value is higher than rice brain.
 There are no special limitations to the use of rice polishing in poultry and swine diets.
-It is however not as available as rice brain.

-8. Rice mill by - product: this consist of rice hulls, rice polishing, and broken rice grains.
+It is however not as available as rice brain. - 7.
+Rice mill by product: this consist of rice hulls, rice polishing, and broken rice grains.
 Rice mill by-product is in actual fact the total offal obtained in the milling of rice.
 Its crude fibre content should normally not exceed 32%.
-Its protein content is low, with fat content of 5.6%.

-Maize gluten meal: Maize gluten meal is the dried residue from maize after the removal of the larger part of the starch and germ, and the separation of the bran by the process employed in the wet willing manufacture of corn starch or syrup or by enzymatic treatment of the endosperm it may contain fermented corn extractive and/or maize germ meal.

-The energy amino acid contents of maize gluten meal are much content of maize gluten meal are much higher than those of maize gluten feed.
-Like maize the maize by-products are deficient in lysine and tryptophan.

-- 9. Maize Gluten feed: This is that part of the commercial shelled maize that remains after extraction of the larger portion of the starch, gluten and germ by the processes employed in the wet milling manufacture of maize starch or syrup it may or may not contain fermented Maize extractives and or maize.
-Contain about 21 23% crude protein and 9 -10% crude fibre. - 10.
+Its protein content is low, with fat content of 5.6%. - Maize gluten meal: Maize gluten meal is the dried residue from maize after the removal of the larger part of the starch and germ, and the separation of the bran by the process employed in the wet willing manufacture of corn starch or syrup or by enzymatic treatment of the endosperm it may contain fermented corn extractive and/or maize germ meal. - The energy amino acid contents of maize gluten meal are much content of maize gluten meal are much higher than those of maize gluten feed.
+Like maize the maize by-products are deficient in lysine and tryptophan. - 8.
+Maize Gluten feed: This is that part of the commercial shelled maize that remains after extraction of the larger portion of the starch, gluten and germ by the processes employed in the wet milling manufacture of maize starch or syrup it may or may not contain fermented Maize extractives and or maize.
+Contain about 21 23% crude protein and 9 -10% crude fibre. - 9.
 Maize Distillers Dried Grains: These are derived from the fermentation industry particularly the alcohol industry.
 There are 2 types of maize distillers dried grains, with soluble and maize distiller's dried grains, both containing 27% Crude protein.
 The crude fibre (12%) is high and energy value relatively.